godotengine/godot-docs/tutorials/3d/fps_tutorial/part_four.rst

 Finally, let's look at ``bullet_hit``.

-The first the we do is remove however much damage the bullet does from the target's health.
+The first thing we do is remove however much damage the bullet does from the target's health.

 Next we check to see if the target is at ``0`` health or lower.
 If it is, the target has just died and we need to spawn a broken target.

-We first instance a new destroyed target scene, and assign it to a new variable, ``clone``.
+We first instance a new destroyed target scene, and assign it to a new variable, a ``clone``.

-Next we add ``clone`` as a child of the broken target holder.
+Next we add the ``clone`` as a child of the broken target holder.

 For bonus effect, we want to make all of the target pieces explode outwards.
 To do this, we iterate over all of the children in ``clone``.